Nafi14078/Hand-Written-Character-Recognition-using-Deep-Learning/README.md

-# ✍️ Handwritten Character Recognition using deep learning
+# ✍️ AlphaDigits -- Handwritten Character Recognition using deep learning

 This project focuses on using **Convolutional Neural Networks (CNN)** for recognizing handwritten characters and digits from image data.